dpiponi/Moodler/README.md

   (apart from the graphics, for which I use Omnigraffle) from more primitive components.

-This is "research" code.
-Most things are buggy.
+This is "research" code, not a polished application.
-Not really suitable for use by anyone other than me yet.

 I'll write a proper tutorial when the code stabilises a bit.